 complaintalk about what it’s like to be a minority.
 It’s also about increasing emotional safety in the workplace for all, for the betterment of the entire team.

 Also worth noting: another factor that made this so successful was because of Denzil himself.
 Passion is contagious, and the best D&I initiatives are rooted in that kind of authenticity.
 If you’re inspired by Soundtrack, by all means, please feel free to borrow!
 But I’d also encourage you to look for existing passions on your team and brainstorm brand new sessions: is there a key employee who’s really passionate about art?
 Volunteering?
 Podcasting?
 Backpacking?
 What would that look like with a D&I angle?
 There are truly infinite possibilities.

 . . .

-I recently got feedback from a quantum computing startup that tried their own version of Soundtrack.
-The organizer told me she was incredibly nervous because the session doesn’t have an Obvious Lesson or Concrete Takeaway.
+I recently advised a quantum computing startup with their own version of Soundtrack.
+The organizer was initially incredibly nervous because the session doesn’t have an Obvious Lesson or Concrete Takeaway.
 But as her colleagues opened up about their pasts and inner journeys, she was amazed at the feeling of trust growing in front of her eyes.
 D&I is not always about the academic studies and statistics.
-“Sometimes it’s as simple as a little bit of vulnerability and feeling seen,” she told me.
+“Sometimes it’s as simple as a little bit of vulnerability and feeling seen,” she told me afterwards.

 Soundtrack is not what folks might have in mind when they think of “D&I.” But sometimes it’s this type of “pre-work” that eventually allows teams to get to the really hard-hitting stuff, like racial bias training.
 In general, we could all use more spaces for people to talk with each other on a human level.